-The Company's financial instruments consist principally of cash equivalents, marketable securities, accounts receivable, accounts payable, acquisition-related promissory notes, an interest rate swap and a term loan.
-The fair value of the Company's cash equivalents is determined based on quoted prices in active markets for identical assets for its money market funds; and quoted prices for similar instruments in active markets for its U.S municipal securities and certificates of deposits that mature within 90 days.
+The Company's financial instruments consist principally of cash equivalents, marketable securities, accounts receivable, accounts payable, acquisition-related promissory notes, an interest rate swap, short term payables, and a term loan.
+The fair value of the Company's cash equivalents is determined based on quoted prices in active markets for identical assets for its money market funds; and quoted prices for similar instruments in active markets for its U.S. municipal securities and certificates of deposits that mature within 90 days.
 The recorded values of the Company's accounts receivable and accounts payable approximate their current fair values due to the relatively short-term nature of these accounts.
-The fair values of acquisition-related promissory notes approximate their recorded amounts as the interest rates on similar financing arrangements available to the Company at September 30, 2012 approximate the interest rates implied when these acquisition-related promissory notes were originally issued and recorded.
-The fair value of our interest rate swap is based upon valuation models as used by our counterparty.
-The Company believes that the fair value of the term loan approximates its recorded amount at September 30, 2012 as the interest rate on the term loan is variable and is based on market interest rates and after consideration of default and credit risk.
+The fair values of acquisition-related promissory notes and short term payables approximate their recorded amounts as the interest rates on similar financing arrangements available to the Company at March 31, 2013 approximate the interest rates implied when these acquisition-related promissory notes and short term payables were originally issued and recorded.
+The fair value of the interest rate swap is based upon fair value quotes from the issuing bank and the Company assesses the quotes for reasonableness by comparing them to the present values of expected cash flows.
+The present value approach is based on observable market interest rate curves that are commensurate with the terms of the interest rate swaps.
+The carrying value represents the fair value of the swaps, as adjusted for any non-performance risk associated with the Company at March 31, 2013.
+The Company believes that the fair value of the term loan approximates its recorded amount at March 31, 2013 as the interest rate on the term loan is variable and is based on market interest rates and after consideration of default and credit risk.